danielqnow/QuantumIntelligenceSociety.github.io/_pages/about.md

 Welcome from the Chairs of SQAI 2026
 ===
-It is with great pleasure that we welcome you to the 3rd Symposium for Quantum AI (SQAI), to be held on July 3, 2026, in Taipei, Taiwan.
+It is with great pleasure that we welcome you to the 3rd Symposium for Quantum AI (SQAI), to be held on June 26-27, 2026, in two locations: Taipei and Washington D.C.

-📍 Taipei, Taiwan | 🗓️ July 3, 2026
+📍 Taipei and Washington D.C. | 🗓️ June 26-27, 2026

 As the boundaries between quantum computing, artificial intelligence, and interdisciplinary systems continue to blur, SQAI 2026 provides a unique platform to explore breakthroughs at the intersection of these transformative technologies.
 From quantum-enhanced learning algorithms to ethical design in intelligent systems, the conference will spotlight the most pressing challenges and visionary advances shaping the future of computation and cognition.